bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/governance/user-guide.md

 ## Parameters

 There are several parameters which will affect the governance process on the BSC.
-Especially, the governance process on the BSC only enabled after enough voting power is migrated from the Beacon Chain to the BSC (i.e., the `startGovThreshold` parameter).

 | Parameter               | Description                                                                      | Mainnet Value | Testnet Value |
 |-------------------------|----------------------------------------------------------------------------------|---------------|---------------|